tcholakov/BookShopApi/README.md

 # BookShopApi
-A Restfull BookShop web API with ASP .NET Core and Entity Framework Core
+A RESTful BookShop web API with ASP .NET Core and Entity Framework Core